SOFTWARE REVIEW: THE DARK SIDE OF THE SPOON

 Jack (on his face appears an expression that can be described as

-being somewhere between 'surprised' and 'shocked')
+being somewhere between 'surprised' and 'shocked'): The AHF?
+The

 left-wing revolutionists sponsored by the Great White